gpoell/qmul-rbh-gui/README.md

 Lastly, the creation of every container and component follows the same standard process:

 <b>Example: MotorControls.py</b>
-1. Create the main layout and any sublayouts
+1. Create the main layout and any sub layouts
 2. Create the widgets or components
 3. Add the widgets to the layouts